stefonarch/Wshot/README.md

 **Note**: "Selected window" mode is working only in sway and wayfire at the moment.

-Launching using an eventual `wshot.desktop` file results in "selected area" (`slurp`) not working, therefor launching by shortcut or cli is recommended.

 Not tested using zenity instead of qarma.